Middle school (grades 6-8) · Chicago Hts, IL

 What is the racial and ethnic makeup of Chicago Heights Middle School?

-The largest demographic group at Chicago Heights Middle School is Hispanic or Latino at 65.1%.
-The school serves a diverse student body in Chicago Hts, IL.
+The largest demographic group at Chicago Heights Middle School is Hispanic or Latino at 65.1% of enrollment, in Chicago Hts, IL.

-What is the quality grade for Chicago Heights Middle School?
+What is the Resource Investment Index for Chicago Heights Middle School?